-PST applies to tangible photos and any other tangible goods (e.g. photo books) that you provide as a result of photo booth leases or non-taxable photo booth services, as follows:
+You must charge PST on tangible photos and any other tangible goods (e.g. photo books) you provide as a result of photo booth leases or non-taxable photo booth services, as follows:

-- If you provide tangible goods, such as photo booth strips, and lease the photo booth (i.e. it does not come with a person to operate it), you charge PST on the total amount because both the tangible goods and the lease are subject to PST. - If you provide tangible goods and non-taxable photo booth services (i.e. the photo booth comes with a person to operate it), and the tangible goods are not optional, the entire charge is subject to PST.
-This is because the services form part of the total amount your customer must pay to receive the tangible goods. - If you provide tangible goods and non-taxable photo booth services, and your customers have the option to purchase tangible goods, you charge PST on the charge for the tangible goods but do not charge PST on the charge for the non-taxable photo booth services.
+- If you provide tangible goods, such as photo booth strips, and lease the photo booth (i.e. it does not come with a person to operate it), you must charge PST on the total amount because both the tangible goods and the lease are subject to PST. - If you provide tangible goods and non-taxable photo booth services (i.e. the photo booth comes with a person to operate it), and the tangible goods are not optional, you must charge PST on the total charge.
+This is because the services form part of the total amount your customer must pay to receive the tangible goods. - If you provide tangible goods and non-taxable photo booth services, and your customers have the option to purchase tangible goods, you must charge PST on the charge for the tangible goods but do not charge PST on the charge for the non-taxable photo booth services.
 This is because the services do not form part of the purchase price or lease price of the tangible goods as your customer is under no obligation to purchase or lease the goods.